CAUM Live evidence boundary

 2

-Generate a baseline receiptCAUM reports structural health, loops, stagnation, trace quality, review boundary, and observed exposure.
+Generate a first-pass receiptCAUM starts from prebuilt structural baselines, then reports structural health, loops, stagnation, trace quality, review boundary, and observed exposure.

 3